FormingWorlds/PROTEUS/docs/source/usage.rst

    - (Integer) 0: Oxidised, 1: Reduced.

 * ``min_temperature``
-   - Temperature floor to pass to AEOLUS.
+   - Temperature floor.
 The temperature of the atmosphere is prevented from dropping below this value.
+Units of kelvin.
+   - (Float) Greater than or equal to 0.
+Set to 0 to disable.

+* ``max_temperature``
+   - Temperature ceiling.
+The temperature of the atmosphere is prevented from reaching above this value.
 Units of kelvin.
    - (Float) Greater than or equal to 0.
 Set to 0 to disable.

 * ``tropopause``
    - Model of tropopause to be used before, or in the absence of, a time-stepped